tigerhostsolutions/CIS2454-PHP-SOCIAL-TWEET/README.md

 Web Server Configuration:

-Document Root: Point your web server's document root to the project root directory (/php-bad-twitter/).
+Document Root: Point your web server's document root to the project's root directory (where index.php and config.php are located).

-For Apache, your Virtual Host might look something like this:
+For Apache (example Virtual Host):

 <VirtualHost *:80>
 DocumentRoot "/path/to/your/php-bad-twitter"